 Every worship leader has the experience from time to time of a service that just seems to fall flat.
 The songs didn’t work, or the musicians didn’t gel, or the technology didn’t cooperate, or the congregation didn’t respond.
-Whatever the reason(s), even in the most passionate of congregations, there are times when the singing isn’t exactly robust.
+Whatever the reason, even in the most passionate of settings there are times when congregation isn’t singing.

 But when that’s the regular pattern, and when the congregational singing is consistently paltry, what is a worship leader to do?
 I would suggest that if a worship leader is observing (over a period of months or years) his or her congregation isn’t singing, that some difficult questions need to be honestly asked and answered.

 If Your Congregation Isn’t Singing Ask These 15 Questions